-Our keyword research spreadsheet template (<– click this link to access the template) can help you organize your keywords as you find them — and help you turn them into a content and SEO strategies that works for your business.
+Our keyword research template can help you organize your keywords as you find them — and help you turn them into a content and SEO strategies that works for your business.
+Get yours here:

 Here’s the step-by-step guide on how to use it:

-- Do your research.
-Before you can can write a blog post that converts, before you decide on a content strategy, and — certainly — before you start writing, the first thing you need to do is research (our keyword research guide might be helpful for you!).
+Before you can write a blog post that converts, before you decide on a content strategy, and — certainly — before you start writing, the first thing you need to do is research (our keyword research guide might be helpful for you.)
 After all, you can’t break data down if you don’t have it!
 Make sure you’re thorough with your research, too.
 The more competitors you can research, and the more keyword categories you can investigate using AdWords and Google’s keyword tool (or whatever your research tool of choice is), the better off you’ll be.

 If you are using Google AdWords to find keywords, click here to export the data: